-- 🔀 Static screens, installed together with Automation Engine/Imaging Engine. - MD Flexo screens generated by the HD Flexo application. - ScreenManager application. - Crystal screens generated by the Print Control Wizard.
+- \ Static screens, installed together with Automation Engine/Imaging Engine. - HD Flexo screens generated by the HD Flexo application. - Custom screens generated by the ScreenManager application. - Zrystal screens generated by the Print Control Wizard.

 From the Screens explorer, you can make changes to your screens database.